 The International Brotherhood of Teamsters has contributed $2 million to The George Washington University to create an endowed archivist position at GW and establish an exhibition of its archives for public display to enhance research on 20th century US labor relations.
 The Teamsters records, which date back to the early 1900s, will reside at GW on permanent loan.

 The records include presidential papers from James R. Hoffa and James P. Hoffa; autographed political cartoons from the early 20th century; several hundred photographs and memos from the labor and civil rights movements, such as a photo of Jimmy Hoffa with Martin Luther King, Jr.; telegrams from President Franklin D. Roosevelt; and an extensive collection of wire spool audio recordings.

-The archivist will be responsible for cataloging the archives and acquiring additional important historical labor documents through GW’s Gelman Library System.
-These initiatives will arrange the Teamsters archives, making public never-before-seen documents, letters, and photographs, and will provide researchers and labor history professionals access to these records.
+The IBT archivist catalogs the archives and acquires additional important historical labor documents through GW’s Gelman Library System.
+These initiatives to arrange the Teamsters archives are making public never-before-seen documents, letters, and photographs.

 Other Labor Collections

 In addition to the Teamsters Collection, this program includes the records of other labor unions, professional associations, and self-help organizations, some of which were precursors to later unionization efforts; the papers of various union organizers and labor leaders; political cartoons from the the late 19th and early 20th centuries; as well as a variety of other printed materials from the same time period, including pamphlets, flyers, and ephemera.